cyberwizardinstitute/workshops/data_by_johnny.md

 ___Data and Data Types in Javascript___

-Writing programs is all manipulate of data.
+Writing programs is the manipulation of data.

 You receieve, save, change, and send, data.

 You post, get, set, and update, data.

+Your friend, pics, and posts are all data.

 You listen for events, which alert you of some data.